open-spaced-repetition/fsrs4anki-helper/README.md

 ## Easy Days

-You can choose any day or days from Monday to Sunday to take off.
-Once enabled, the Helper will try to avoid these days when rescheduling.
-In "Reduced" days, you only have ~50% of your usual reviews.
-In "Minimum" days, there is ~0% reviews.
+You can select any day or days from Monday through Sunday to take off.
+Once enabled, the Helper add-on will try to avoid these days when rescheduling.
+On "Reduced" days, you will only have ~50% the usual amount of reviews.
+On "Minimum" days, there will be ~0% reviews.

-Note: Easy Days only works for review cards.
-Due to technical limitations, FSRS doesn't modify the interval and due date of (re)learning cards.
-And it also doesn't reschedule cards whose interval is less than 3 days to respect the desired retention.
+Note: Easy Days only works for cards in the "review" stage.
+Due to technical limitations, FSRS doesn't modify the interval and due date of cards in the "(re)learning" stage.
+And it also doesn't reschedule cards whose interval is less than 3 days.

 Fuzz example:
 - Review less than 3 days: will not choose another day.